lhernandez9x/frontend-nanodegree-mobile-portfolio/README.md

   updatePositions();
 }
   ```
-I added the ability to get the users window size and create enough pizzas to only fill screen, instead of creating 200 pizzas.
+I added the ability to get the users window size and create enough pizzas to only fill the screen, instead of creating 200 pizzas.
 I did this by changing a few lines:

   ```
   var cols = Math.floor(window.innerWidth / 200),